holepunchto/pear-docs/readme.md

 Notable features include:

-* automatic rebasing of multiple causally-linked Hypercores into a single, linearized Hypercore for multi-user collaboration
+* Automatic rebasing of multiple causally-linked Hypercores into a single, linearized Hypercore for multi-user collaboration.
-* low-friction integration into higher-level modules like Hyperbee and Hyperdrive: Autobase's output shares the familiar Hypercore API so peer-to-peer multi-user collaboration is achievable with little additional implementation effort.
+* Low-friction integration into higher-level modules like Hyperbee and Hyperdrive: Autobase's output shares the familiar Hypercore API so peer-to-peer multi-user collaboration is achievable with little additional implementation effort.

 > Autobase is still experimental and is likely to change significantly in the near future.